Reports To: Chief Advancement Officer (CAO)

 The Director of Philanthropy (Director) will be a key leader driving NYSCI’s impact, locally and globally, by securing crucial support for the institution and its programs.
-Reporting to the Chief Development Officer (CDO), the Director of Philanthropy (Director) serves as a leadership member of the Institutional Advancement team and an active participant in making strategic decisions to drive forward NYSCI’s annual strategies for raising unrestricted charitable gifts.
-In partnership with the CDO, this position is responsible for strategic fundraising and development activities related to NYSCI’s annual Gala and the President’s Council and the Corporate Partners program, as well as NYSCI’s Membership program.
+Reporting to the Chief Advancement Officer (CAO), the Director serves as a leadership member of the Institutional Advancement team and an active participant in making strategic decisions to drive forward NYSCI’s annual strategies for raising unrestricted charitable gifts.
+In partnership with the CAO, this position is responsible for strategic fundraising and development activities related to NYSCI’s annual gala, the President’s Council and the Corporate Partners program, as well as NYSCI’s Membership program.

-The Gala and the President’s Council present crucial opportunities for cultivating and stewarding major donors.
+The unrestricted fundraising programs overseen by this position present crucial opportunities for cultivating and stewarding major donors.
 They also serve as important platforms for raising the profile of the institution and crucial and growing sources of unrestricted revenues for the organization.
 The Director will use these platforms to help us strengthen our donor pipeline, bring attention to our work, and recruit new advocates to drive the revenues we need to keep this work going and growing.
-The successful candidate will forge relationships with NYSCI’s trustees, President’s Council members, and other advocates to steward existing supporters and bring on board new individual donors and corporate funders through these strategies.
+The successful candidate will forge relationships with NYSCI’s trustees, President’s Council members, Corporate Partner staff leads and other advocates to steward existing supporters and bring on new individual donors and corporate funders through these strategies.

 NYSCI’s Gala — An Evening of Science and Inspiration — has a distinguished tradition of honoring top executives of the most forward-thinking and innovative companies operating in the science and technology space.
-The NYSCI Gala aims to raise $1.75M+ each year, with the help of our Board of Trustees and Gala honorees, whom we partner closely with to activate their networks in support of NYSCI.
+The NYSCI gala aims to raise $1.7M+ each year, with the help of our board of trustees and gala honorees, whom we partner closely with to activate their networks in support of NYSCI.

 NYSCI’s President’s Council is a diverse and dynamic group of individuals who are passionate about STEM.
 Our members provide crucial support, which sustains the core work of the institution and enables NYSCI to deliver transformative educational programs, develop groundbreaking exhibitions and experiences, and provide youth programming and mentoring that inspires the next generation to be STEM leaders.
 Through a series of small and medium events, the Council provides a platform for networking and engaging with topics on the cutting edge of science, technology and STEM learning.

-- Work closely with NYSCI’s staff and Board leadership to lead strategy for fundraising for annual Gala, raising $1.75M+ annually.
-NYSCI’s Board is deeply involved in this effort, and collaborates closely with staff to drive contributions at this scale.
+- Work closely with NYSCI’s staff and board leadership to lead strategy for fundraising for annual gala, raising $1.7M+ annually.
+NYSCI’s board is deeply involved in this effort, and collaborates closely with staff to drive contributions at this scale.